usnistgov/FederalProfile-8259A/_Technical/identity.md

 ## Actions Based on Device Identity

 Actions that can occur based on or using the identity of the device.
-Capabilities that may be necessary:
+Elements that may be necessary:

 - Ability to configure IoT device access control policies using IoT device identity.
   - Ability to hide IoT device identity from non-authorized entities.